 If it’s less or more than a third, raise or lower the mower before you reach the target height.

-Make height adjustment according to your preferred height, and after you have found the correct height; You are now ready to mow your entire lawn.
+Make height adjustments according to your preferred height, and after you have found the correct height; You are now ready to mow your entire lawn.

 Tips for Cutting Grass